delawaremathguy/ShoppingList14/README.md

 ### App Architecture

 As I said above, this app started out as a few SwiftUI views driven by @FetchRequests, but that eventually ran into trouble when deleting Core Data objects.
 For example, if a View has an @ObservedObject reference to a Core Data object and that object is deleted (while the view is still alive in SwiftUI), you could be in for some trouble.
-And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for delete operations, which means a SwiftUI view could be trying to reference something that doesn't really exist before the SwiftUI system actually leans about the deletion.
+And there are also timing issues in Core Data deletions: the in-memory object graph doesn't always get updated right away for delete operations, which means a SwiftUI view could be trying to reference something that doesn't really exist before the SwiftUI system actually learns about the deletion.

 Next, I tried to insert a little Combine into the app (e.g., a view driven by a list of Locations would make the list a subscriber to each of the Locations in the list), but there were problems with that as well.